 Meanings and Symbolism of the Greek Flag

-The nine stripes are said to represent the number of syllables in the Greek phrase "Eleutheria H Thanatos", usually translated as "Freedom or Death!", a battle cry during the final revolt against the Ottoman Occupation.
+The nine stripes are said to represent the number of syllables in the Greek phrase Eleutheria H Thanatos, usually translated as "Freedom or Death," which is a battle cry during the final revolt against the Ottoman Occupation.

-Unusual Facts about the Greek Flag
+Unusual Facts About the Greek Flag

 Other Flags Seen in Greece